iAmGiG/gex-llm-patterns/docs/presentations/phd_symposium_2025.md

 - "I'm the expert on this work"
 - "Detection ≠ Profitability" (your strongest defense)
-- "100% detection across 181 days proves structural understanding"
+- "71% unbiased detection across 242 days proves genuine structural understanding"
+- "Discovering and correcting prompt bias strengthens our methodology"
 - "This is the first validation of LLM structural reasoning in market microstructure"
-- "Profitability variance STRENGTHENS the methodology validation"
+- "91% accuracy when pattern detected shows sound mechanical reasoning"
 - "We're measuring understanding, not trading edge"

 ---